-Introduced in Ansible Tower version 2.4.0 is a behind the scenes functionality that allows Ansible, Inc. to collect usability data with regard to Tower specifically.
-This software was added to help Ansible, Inc. understand how you or your users are accessing Tower, to help enhance future releases, and to help streamline your user experience.
+In Ansible Tower version 2.4.0, a behind the scenes functionality was added to Tower to collect usability data.
+This software was introduced to better understand how Tower users specifically interact with Tower, to help enhance future releases, and to continue streamlining your user experience.